Inga-Helgadottir/CA2-frontEnd/README.md

 password: test123

+***
 ## When you login

 you will see a welcome message with your username and role

 currently there is no other difference between when a user or admin loggs in

+***

+# Deploying with surge.sh

+npm run build

+npm install -g surge

+surge --project ./build --domain A_DOMAIN_NAME.surge.sh (A_DOMAIN_NAME is just so that you have a name for you site)

+now you will be asked for an email and a password

+then you will se a link that looks something like this

+http://exercisestest.surge.sh/ (instead of A_DOMAIN_NAME i wrote exercisestest)